Reetok3/hq9-_compiler/README.md

 # HQ9- compiler - by reetok
-It's new compiler.
+This is the new HQ9+ compiler.

-It added "S" command.

-"S" command is speak "hq9+".

-They're move mac only.
+I added a new command to it.

+It can be run with "S" and when run it will say "HQ9+".

+The command works only on Mac.

-because "say" command is mac only command.
+That's because the say command used for it works only on Mac.

+If you come up with a way to work on Windows or Linux, you can contact me.